mixpanel/docs/docs/Admin/lexicon.md

 2. Select Hide.
 A message appears to allow you to confirm hiding the event(s).
 After you select Hide, the event or property status changes to “Hidden”.
 ![Lexicon Hide Events Warning](https://raw.githubusercontent.com/ranic/mixpanel-docs/main/media/Admin/Data%20Governance/Lexicon/lexicon-hide-events2.png)

-Another option for hiding an event, property, or property value is to let the name inactivate.
-Mixpanel’s report dropdown menus hide events, that have not been fired within the last 30 days.
-Dropdown menus hide event properties and property values that have not been sent to your project in 28 days.
+Another option for hiding an event, property, or property value is to let it inactivate until it is hidden in report dropdown menus.
+Mixpanel’s report dropdown menus hide events that have not been fired within the last 30 days.
+Event properties and property values that have not been sent to your project in 28 days be hidden from dropdown menus.

 ## Show Events and Properties